 Releasing Emotions Stored in the Body

-Over the past few years I’ve begun using Flower Essences.
+Over the past few years, I’ve begun using Flower Essences.
 I began with Bach Rescue Remedy for anxiety but initially had no idea what flower essences were!
 I just knew it was a plant-based method that worked to soothe anxiety.
-I was especially impressed with how well it worked in my son.
+I was especially impressed with how well it worked for my son.
 Similar to our steps of being honest with God for emotional wellness, he could step back, see triggers and feel more in control.
 It was literal gold!

 Flower Essences Healing

-Medications and talk therapy certainly have their place and their benefits, and have undoubtedly saved countless lives.
+Medications and talk therapy certainly have their place and their benefits and have undoubtedly saved countless lives.
 These modalities can sometimes, however, miss out on showing us how to heal.

 When I learned about what flower essences are – the vibrations of flowers captured in water and preserved in order to transmit their specific benefits to our bodies at a cellular level – I was intrigued!
 Floored really, because doesn’t it sound a tad bizarre to our modern minds?